 Locals called the Denniston Incline the eighth wonder of the world.
-Opened in 1879, the railway transported coal from the precipitous Mount Rochfort Plateau to Denniston, a fall of 518 metres (m) in a track distance of 1670 m.
+Opened in 1879, this South Island railway transported coal from the precipitous Mount Rochfort Plateau to Denniston, a fall of 518 metres (m) in a track distance of 1670 m.

-Built for the Westport Colliery Company and opened in 1879, the Denniston Incline involved a daring use of railway wagons.
-Between 1879 and 1967 they carried over 13 million tonnes of coal down from the Rochfort Plateau to Waimangaroa for the ships at Westport.
+Built for the Westport Colliery Company, the Denniston Incline involved a daring use of railway wagons.
+Between 1879 and 1967 they carried over 13 million tonnes of coal destined for the ships at Westport.

 Work commenced on the incline itself in late 1878, and at the end of the year tenders were being called for construction of the bridge over Conn’s Creek near the foot of the incline.
 This bridge was constructed with two laminated arches with a span of 115 feet (ft).
 These arched ribs were built up of ironbark laid in nine thicknesses measuring 17 inches (in) x 10 in with heavy paint between them.
 The crown of the arch was 30 ft above the creek with the roadway a further 12 ft higher thus making the decking 42 ft above the water level.
 The 40 pound (lb) rails were laid on 7 ft sleepers, and the width of the bridge in the clear was 10 ft.

-Across the bridge a timber viaduct alongside the spur carried the rails onwards and upwards towards Denniston on grades as steep as 1 in 1.25 (80%).
-At the Middle Brake, where trucks were exchanged between the Upper and Lower Inclines, the grade flattened out to 1 in 120 (0.83%), but once across Brown’s (or McDonald’s) Bridge and up the upper incline it was as steep as 1 in 1.69 (59%) for a short distance.
+Across the bridge a timber viaduct alongside the spur carried the rails onwards and upwards towards Denniston on grades as steep as 1 in 1.25 (80 per cent).
+At the Middle Brake, where trucks were exchanged between the Upper and Lower Inclines, the grade flattened out to 1 in 120 (0.83 per cent), but once across Brown’s (or McDonald’s) Bridge and up the upper incline it was as steep as 1 in 1.69 (59 per cent) for a short distance.

 From the bins and screens at Denniston to the foot of the incline at Conns Creek the fall was 1700 ft in a track distance of 83 chains (ch).
 The upper incline was 33 ch long with a vertical fall of 830 ft, and the lower grades associated with such a drop necessitated a form of control capable of handling wagons weighing at least 12 tons fully loaded.